-A possible use case is the publication of posts on the common social media platforms directly via the Helmut4 panel in the form of an export stream.
+A possible use case is the publication of contributions on the common social media platforms directly via the Helmut4 panel in the form of an export stream.
+The handover of the bag and the text can either be left to the users (metadata in the profile) or defined statically.